 What’s the most rewarding part of being a contract manager?

-If more companies bid on work and submit quality proposals, then competition is increased, which is always good for the taxpayer and the Government.
-Thus, the contract manager who ensures his or her company is submitting quality proposals to the Government is in turn helping taxpayer dollars be utilized correctly, and helping the Government receive the best value proposal.
+If more companies bid on work and submit quality proposals, then competition is increased, which is good for the taxpayer and the government.
+Thus, the contract manager who ensures his or her company is submitting quality proposals to the government is in turn helping taxpayer dollars be utilized correctly, and helping the government receive the best value proposal.
 Therefore, I feel that a contract manager's work is rewarding on numerous levels - from contributing to the pool of options the Government has when contracting work, to helping ensure our citizen's money is well spent.

 What are some of your most interesting projects?

 Honestly, I get great joy out of the proposals I work on.
 There is nothing more exciting to me than being a part of a team, putting together a proposal, and awaiting an award.
 Being a competitive person, I feel like I am back in my competitive athlete days in my teens and that is really cool to me.

 What skills are important to a contract manager and why?

 Creativity, attention to detail, and the desire to learn are skills that come directly to mind.
 It is the job of the contract manager to determine what is needed to submit a compliant proposal, and this often times requires creativity.